deja-vu-platform/deja-vu/packages/cli/README.md

 except those excluded using the "exclude" property.
 The `node_modules`, `dist` and `pkg` directories are always excluded.
 So is `index.html` and all files ending in something else other than `.html`.
-Any action referenced in an `.html` file must be included.
+Any component referenced in an `.html` file must be included.

-The name of the action is given by the value of `name` in the dvconfig.json and the name of the html file up to the first `.` (e.g., for a file named `show-groups.component.html` or `show-groups.html` and `name: 'group'` the action name is `group-show-groups`).
+The name of the component is given by the value of `name` in the dvconfig.json and the name of the html file up to the first `.` (e.g., for a file named `show-groups.component.html` or `show-groups.html` and `name: 'group'` the component name is `group-show-groups`).
 This default behavior can be overriden with the "names" property that accepts a list of objects with "for" and "use" properties.
-For example, if the "names" list contains `{ "for": "src/app/app.component.hml", "use": "allocator-root" }` then `allocator-root` will be used as the name for the action `src/app/app.component.html` instead of the default name which is `allocator-app` if the value of `name` in the dvconfig.json file is `allocator`.
+For example, if the "names" list contains `{ "for": "src/app/app.component.hml", "use": "allocator-root" }` then `allocator-root` will be used as the name for the component `src/app/app.component.html` instead of the default name which is `allocator-app` if the value of `name` in the dvconfig.json file is `allocator`.